inspire-eu-validation/metadata/common/README.md

-# Baseline Metadata for Data Sets and Data Set Series
+# 2	Common Requirements for ISO/TC 19139:2007 based INSPIRE metadata records

+This group describing metadata elements that shall be used in the same way in more than one of the mentioned Conformance Classes.

-Abstract Test Suite for Conformance Class 1 of the [INSPIRE Metadata](http://inspire.ec.europa.eu/id/ats/metadata/2.0) Technical Guidance based on ISO/TS 19139:2007.
+This chapter does not comprise a Conformance Class, but is referred to from the others Conformance Class chapters of the [INSPIRE Metadata](http://inspire.ec.europa.eu/id/ats/metadata/2.0) Technical Guidance based on ISO/TS 19139:2007.

 *Note*: This ATS is in Ready for review stage, none of the tests have an official INSPIRE MIG approval.